 Institutions: why encourage your staff to apply for the BES Policy Fellowship?

-The BES Policy Fellowship offers mid-career ecologists a unique opportunity to gain first-hand experience of working in a policy environment, enhancing their professional development.
-The Fellow will develop a greater understanding of the science-policy interface, and enhanced understanding of pathways to research impact, vital knowledge that can be shared with colleagues at a particularly opportune time to engage with and inform policymaking.
-Policy engagement is valued by researchers and institutions, with 20% of impact case studies in the 2014 Research Excellence Framework (REF) making a contribution to ‘informing government policy”.
+Policy engagement is highly valued, for instance, within the Government’s Research Excellence Framework.
+The Fellow will develop a greater understanding of the science-policy interface, enhancing their understanding of pathways to research impact and gaining vital knowledge that can be shared with colleagues at a particularly opportune time to engage with and inform policymaking.

 In addition, the placement will provide an opportunity to raise the profile of the research work of the Fellow and their home institution within a core UK Government department, creating potential for further research collaboration.
 Participants in similar schemes such as NERC Policy Placements have gone on to develop lasting collaborations with policy hosts.
 With permission, the Fellow’s home institution will be named in all publicity materials and outputs generated from the placement.